riaz/MySQLDashboard/README.md

 ### Errors and Suggestion

-If you have find any errors in my code or would like to suggest something , please drop a mail to riaz.2012@gmail.com.
+If you have find and issuw with this software or would like to contribute to this project , please drop a mail to riaz.2012@gmail.com.